If you are thinking about starting a blog and think that it is too difficult then I have some good news for you.

 - Get to know the blogger in 20 questions

-- Photo Diary #1: the Sydney harbor bridge and the Sydney Opera House
+- Photo Diary #1: the Sydney harbour bridge and the Sydney Opera House

 - Your ultimate travel guide to Australia